kobaltedev/kobalte/packages/vanilla-extract/README.md

 pnpm add -D @kobalte/vanilla-extract
 ```

+> **Note** In order to use these utils you need to configure Vanilla Extract in your project. https://vanilla-extract.style

 ## Usage

 ### componentStateStyles

-In order to style kobalte elements with data-\* attributes you can use the `componentStateStyles` function in your `.css.ts` files.
+Create vanilla-extract complaint styles for styling data-\* attributes of Kobalte Elements.

 ```ts
 // styles.css